JanHerca/urantiapedia/input/markdown/en/Innerface/Vol8/Innerface_vol8_6.md

 To date, belonging to a Urantia group has meant that we belong to a somewhat intellectual discussion group having dubious spiritual value for the building of our own souls—and none at all as a loving service to the brotherhood of mankind.

-Urantians really do need to get organized in service groups if the "through this revelation" hope expressed by the revelators is to bear spiritual fruit.
+Urantians really do need to get organized in service groups if the “through this revelation” hope expressed by the revelators is to bear spiritual fruit.

 # Life on Planet Earth

 There is no universally accepted definition of what constitutes life.
 However the vast majority of us accept that animals and plants are life forms,  a large majority includes bacteria and fungi as life forms, while almost all think of viruses and disease-causing entities like prions as non-living.
-If we accept majority opinion, then "life" appears to have been present on our planet for something close to four billion years.
+If we accept majority opinion, then “life” appears to have been present on our planet for something close to four billion years.

 Perhaps the oldest evidence for life on our planet comes from the presence in ancient rock formations of complex structures termed stromatolites, structures that may be three meters high that are still being formed today.
 Stromatolites are found on many continents and in rocks dating back as far as almost four billion years.
 They are formed from a mat of what used to be called blue-green algae but have now been shown to belong to a simpler and more primitive group of prokaryote bacteria, the photosynthetic cyanobacteria.